ayantika-khanra/ayantika-khanra.github.io/content/project/Instacart_dataset_analysis/index.md

 **Insights like these can guide targeted marketing, promotions, product placement, and inventory planning.**

 When I performed FP growth on non-produce items, the high confidence and high lift relationships were between different flavors or variations of the same product.
-For example,
+For example

-Similar high lift relationships can be found between similar or different flavour of the same products like
 - `Lime Sparkling Water → Grapefruit Sparkling Water` (Conf: 0.25, Lift:  10)
 - `(Passionfruit Sparkling Water, Lime Sparkling Water) → Grapefruit Sparkling Water` (Conf: 0.72, Lift: 28)
 - `Total 2% Lowfat Greek Strained Yogurt With Blueberry → Total 2% with Strawberry Lowfat Greek Strained Yogurt` (Conf: 0.36, Lift: 49)